-Next we quantify the performance of the for conditional flow matching algorithms (two different source distributions and two training dataset sizes).
-Specifically, for each sensor measurement in the test set, we generate 100 posterior samples and compute their empirical mean and standard deviation (std).
-The mean relative error with respect to the true flux is then calculated.
-Finally, we average the error and std across all 30 dimensions and all test samples, resulting in a single scalar value for the error and std at each checkpoint.
-In what follows, we refer to these quantities as the ``error'' and ``std''.
-Note that each experiment is performed using two different random seeds, and the reported results are averaged over these runs.
-These values are reported in \Cref{tab:flowmatching_comparison}.
-For the same amount of training data, we observe that model with the Gaussian source distribution incurs somewhat smaller error, when compared to the model with prior as the source distribution.
+Next, we quantify the performance of the conditional flow matching models (two different source distributions and two training dataset sizes).
+Specifically, for each sensor measurement in the test set, we generate 100 posterior samples and compute their empirical mean and standard deviation.
+We then compute the mean relative error of the posterior mean with respect to the true flux, subsequently averaging these quantities for all 30 dimensions and all test samples, which results in a single scalar value for the error and standard deviation at each checkpoint.
+We refer to these scalar quantities as the ``error'' and ``std'' in \Cref{tab:flowmatching_comparison}.
+Note that each experiment is performed using two different random seeds, and the results reported in \Cref{tab:flowmatching_comparison} are averaged over these runs.
+For the same amount of training data, we observe that model with the Gaussian source distribution incurs somewhat smaller error, when compared to the model with the prior as the source distribution.
 We also observe that as expected, increasing the amount of data reduces the error and the uncertainty, as seen in the reduced values of average error and average standard deviation.

-Beyond reconstruction accuracy, Table~\ref{tab:flowmatching_comparison} also reports the average number of adaptive integration steps $N_{\text{step}}$ during integration from time $t=0$ to $t=1$.
+Beyond reconstruction accuracy, \Cref{tab:flowmatching_comparison} also reports the average number $N_{\text{step}}$ of sampling steps.
 Using the prior source distribution results in smaller number of integration steps compared to the Gaussian source.
-This may be explained by the closer proximity of the prior distribution to the posterior, when compared with the standard normal.
-The cause for the closer proximity is (a) just like the posterior distribution, samples from the prior distribution are bounded between $-1$ and $1$, where as samples from the standard normal distribution are not, and (b) just like the posterior, the prior distribution, which is essentially a Gaussian process, accounts for the correlation between flux values that are spatially close to each other, whereas the standard normal does not account for this correlation.
+This may be explained by the closer proximity of the prior distribution to the posterior, when compared with the standard normal distribution.
+The cause for the closer proximity are as follows: \textit{(i)} just like the posterior distribution, samples from the prior distribution are normalized between $-1$ and $1$, where as samples from the standard normal distribution are not, and \textit{(ii)} just like the posterior, the prior distribution, which is essentially a Gaussian process, accounts for the correlation between flux values that are spatially close to each other, whereas the standard normal does not account for this correlation.